Japhetism/p23/README.md

 You can view the deployed application here:
 **[https://p23africababatundeojo.vercel.app/](https://p23africababatundeojo.vercel.app/)**

-> Note: This deployment is hosted on Vercel/Netlify and reflects the production-ready version of the project.
+> Note: This deployment is hosted on Vercel and reflects the production-ready version of the project.

 ---